I’m back to bust some more movement myths! So – is it dangerous to let your knees move over your toes?

 ….
 Then speed it up, but don’t cheat!
 Slowing down an isolation can help you to feel and see the “sticky” parts.
 When you take your hip circle, maya, or hip lock at a slower speed, you’ll be more able to see differences in size and symmetry.
 If you’re more aware of these differences, you’ll be more able to work on them.
 When we’re learning or perfecting a skill our brain has to be involved in doing the work.
 So slow it down, notice what you want to change, give your brain time to process, and keep at it.
 When you’re ready, increase the speed.
 Find where you’re comfortable, then get to that “sweet spot” that’s just out of reach – when you’re not flailing and getting too frustrated, but where you’ve gotta work and reach to get and keep that technique strong and even!
 Playing with speed is not only a good way to identify how we can improve our quality of movement, but also great for challenging our current level of technique.

 Interested in putting some strength and technique work into practice?
-Register for the Greenstone Belly Dance semi-regular newsletter.
+Register for the Greenstone Dance Arts semi-regular newsletter.
 You’ll be rewarded right away, with an exclusive video on improving Oblique Strength for Stronger Hipwork, and a mini lower body strengthening workout designed for belly dancers!

 One of the biggest mistakes I see dancers make when it comes to training is ignoring the concept of progressive overload.